In the realm of possible job search goals, one beats all the others.

 Set weekly targets for how many interviews you want to do.
 Then, reverse engineer your job search activities to hit your goal.

-Check how you’re spending your time to its connection to getting you on the phone, on-screen, or in front of recruiters and hiring managers.
+Check how you’re spending your time.
+Are your efforts getting you on the phone, on-screen, or in front of recruiters and hiring managers?

 Your time is a resource constraint.
-Always allocate it to activities that will win you interviews — the biggest condition precedent to getting job offers.
+Always allocate it to activities that will win you interviews.
+You have to have interviews to get offers.